Raphaelbsi/exchangeCoin/README.md

 you need have install the docker

 # Second way
-* 1. yarn or npm install
+* 1.yarn or npm install
-* 2. yarn start or npm start
+* 2.yarn start or npm start